 Are your staff employees or independent contract workers?
 Are they insured and bonded?
 Is the agency licensed by the State of Colorado?

 Ask about liability insurance and workers compensation policies.
-For your protection, ensure that all caregivers are insured and bonded by the home care agency.
+For clients protection it is always recommended that caregivers are insured and bonded by the company they work for.

 How do you supervise your workers to make sure the proper care is given?

 Some agencies make scheduled quality assurance calls and visits.
 To further ensure quality care, see that all caregivers are regularly and closely supervised by a qualified company representative.

 Will the same employee continue with my case?